-Best for: Financing a solar panel purchase with a personal loan may be a good option for those who need the loan proceeds quickly and for borrowers who have solid credit scores and thus will likely qualify for the most competitive interest rates.
+Financing a solar panel purchase with a personal loan may be a good option if you need the loan proceeds quickly.
+It may also make sense if you have solid credit scores and will likely qualify for the most competitive interest rates.

 Home equity loans and HELOCs

 If you have a lot of equity in your home and prefer to borrow against it, you can also consider a home equity loan or a home equity line of credit (HELOC).
 Home equity loans work like personal loans, as they have fixed interest rates, fixed repayment timelines and consistent monthly payments.

 HELOCs, on the other hand, give you a line of credit you can borrow against like a credit card.
 With HELOCs, you’ll typically have a variable interest rate, which means your payment could go up or down as your account balance and interest rate fluctuate.